American English Creole Dialect Speakers

 Florida's Official State Song by Stephen Foster, Titled "Old Folks at Home" -- not "Swannee (sic) River" --- And the OFFICIAL words are the original words by Stephen Foster, written in imitation dialect.

-Welcome to the Dialect Survey
+the Dialect Survey

 uses a series of questions, including rhyming word pairs and vocabulary words, to explore words and sounds in the English language.
 There are no right or wrong answers; by answering each question with what you really say and not what you think is "right", you can help contribute to an accurate picture of how English is used in your community.
 Register The test is designed for speakers of North American English, but speakers of all varieties of English are welcome to take the test.